muhammadshahstudentunivaqit/ASDN-legacy-network/README.md

 <img width="1052" height="540" alt="image" src="https://github.com/user-attachments/assets/b45a35f1-68ef-41e4-8293-c8517a706b88" />

+In this lab, we have established the connectivity between Headquarter network and Branch network over GRE VPN tunnel along with the HRSP for gateway redundancy, Etherchannel for Link aggregation and VTP for VLAN management.

 Starting with VTP which will automatically cascade/sync Vlan accross the other switches.
 ```cisco
 1. VTP